Self harm: stories from young people

 Self-harm can be scary and isolating, and it often feels like there is no way out.
 I should know: I’ve been there.

-I got involved with the #NoHarmDone project alongside other young people who have ‘been there’ with self-harm.
+I got involved with this project (formally known as NoHarmDone) alongside other young people who have ‘been there’ with self-harm.
 Our aim is to reassure those affected by self-harm that things can and do improve.
 Sure, it can be hard work (and it may feel worse before it gets better) but coming out of the other side is so worth it.

 YOU are so worth it.